 Glenn practises in commercial law, principally in intellectual property and shareholder class actions.
 He has extensive advice, trial and appellate experience in litigation (courts and tribunals) involving patents, trade marks, copyright, designs, confidential information and trade practices, involving all areas of technology including engineering, chemistry, polymers, software, biotechnology and pharmaceuticals.

 Glenn holds undergraduate and graduate degrees in law and is also a nationally accredited mediator and a Fellow of the Australian Institute for Commercial Arbitration.
-He is regularly highly rated by his peers and clients in industry rankings (most recently 2017 Doyles patent litigators) and is called upon to write and present at seminars and conferences.
+He is regularly highly rated by his peers and clients in industry rankings (including Doyles Guide, World Trademark Review, Best Lawyers, etc) and is regularly called upon to write and present at seminars and conferences.

 - Advocacy of the highest order in courts and tribunals.